ja6nma/All-My-Viruses/README.md

 THESHIT V2.html - No just a system crusher :}

-THESHIT v3.html - NO just a system crusher :} (v2)
+THESHIT v3.html - NO just a system crusher :}

 bat2.bat - Very destructive batch script

+THESHIT V4.html - NO NO NO just a system crusher :}

 https://github.com/ja6nma/GDI-effect-cpp-and-python